 The new church cornerstone was laid on February 12, 1956.
 The new sanctuary was planned to provide an entrance on the northeast corner and to allow steps on the inside, rather than the outside, and pews allowing for a capacity of 192.
 Donations provided the church with the lectern, landscaping, and the cross on the altar.

-In 1970 the Immanuel United Methodist (formerly Evangelical United Brethren) and Walworth Congregational Church merged to become Immanuel United Church of Christ which is what it is known as today.
+In 1970, Walworth Congregational Church merged with Immanuel United Methodist (formerly Evangelical United Brethren) to become Immanuel United Church of Christ as it is known today.
 The congregation is quite diverse and includes members who came from a variety of religious affiliations.